Galantamine

 • Seizures (fits)

-• Severe stomach pain and vomiting of blood or material that looks like coffee grounds; bloody or black tarry stools (signs and symptoms of gastrointestinal bleeding)
+• Severe stomach pain and vomiting of blood or material that looks like coffee grounds; bloody or black tarry stools (signs and symptoms of bleeding in the stomach or intestines)

 • Seeing or hearing things that are not present (hallucinations)